theoteno/Claps/README.md

 # claps
-A new gtk4 audio editor app about-to written with python, beautiful &amp; no-telemetry!
+A new gtk4 audio editor app about-to written with python, beautiful &amp; no-telemetry> maybe at 2023/24...

-If I actually would start developing it, that would be nice!?
-(Not many gtk4-apps/audio-apps are written in python, but I will try to it)
+(update-2022/5/11 : asour old computer has no sound to my knowedge, I may go for an another gtk4 app to develop.
+I wonder if KWave gets a visual redesign before/after KDE 6, because that would be the best alternative for the time.
+Or eko, whick is an another sound editor tool?)

 ![pix](https://raw.githubusercontent.com/theoteno/claps/main/IMG_20220510_171511.jpg)